bmahlbrand/anycam/README.md

 ## Setting Up the Environment

-To set up the environment, follow these steps:
+To set up the environment, follow these steps individually or see below:

 1. Create a new conda environment with Python 3.11:
     ```sh